TriLogic/VBA-TagReplacer/README.md

 Tags may contain other tags: "Hello World!
 The temperature outside is ${TempIn${Units}}${Units}."

-In this case the tag '${Units}' might replaced with the value 'F' or 'C' and the resulting ${TempInC} or ${TempInF} used to retrieve the corresponding temperature value according to the termerature scale desired with the final resulting being:
+In this case the tag '${Units}' might replaced with the value 'F' or 'C' and the resulting ${TempInC} or ${TempInF} used to retrieve the corresponding temperature value according to the temperature scale desired with the final resulting being:

    "Hello World!
 The temperature outside is 78F."